dmolenaars/serverless-image-generation/README.md

 In your domain DNS settings, add a CNAME record that points your root domain to `<YOUR_ACCOUNT_ID>.<REGION>.fc.aliyuncs.com`.
 The DNS changes may take some time to propagate.

-#### Update the Secret Parameter
-Update the Secret Parameter with your DashScope API key in the [OOS console](https://oos.console.aliyun.com/).

-That's it!
-You can now visit your application on the domain name that you specified.

 #### Cleaning up
 Destroy all resources: